IntelliTect/Coalesce/docs/topics/coalesce-json.md

     },

     // The name of the root generator to use.
-    // Available values are "Vue" and "Knockout".
+    // The only current available value is "Vue" (default).
     "rootGenerator": "Vue",

     // If set, specifies a list of whitelisted root type names that will restrict